-Spring is just around the corner, and the snowpack in Utah is at between 150% - 200% in most of the state.
+Spring is just around the corner, and the snowpack in is above average levels in most of the state.
 If temperatures warm up too quickly we could be looking at some spring run off flooding.
 There could also be issues if the melting snowpack is combined with heavy spring rain.
-Below is a list of what the city is doing to prepare along with what residents can do to prepare, including information on sandbags and where they can be filled and picked up.
+Below is a list of what the city is doing to prepare along with what residents can do to prepare, including information on sandbags and where they can be picked up and/ or filled.

-- Ensure all storm gutter drain pipes are connected properly to their homes and are free from cracks or other issues.
+- Ensure all rain gutter drain pipes are connected properly to their homes and are free from cracks or other issues.

 - Check any drainage systems placed on their property to ensure they are clean of debris to allow water to move freely through the system.